drozdziak1/drozdziak1.github.io/_drafts/2017-04-08-kernel-safari-3.2.md

 ---
 layout: post
-title: "DSP-17 #3.1: The Art of Whinig a.k.a.
+title: "Kernel Safari #3.2: The Art of Whinig a.k.a.
 Constructive Criticism 101"
 author: Stan Drozd
 date: 2017-04-08 08:00:00 +0200
 categories: dsp17